o-ran-sc/o-du-phy/docs/Transport-Layer-and-ORAN-Fronthaul-Protocol-Implementation_fh.rst

 -------

-The following diagrams show xRAN packet protocols’ headers and data arrangement with and without compression |br|
+The following diagrams show xRAN packet protocols’ headers and data arrangement with and without compression support.
-support.

 XRAN packet meant for traffic with compression enabled has the Compression Header added after each Application Header.
 According to